3. Credits Spreadsheet

 In the credits, the video will start playing as soon as it comes into view:

-The still preview shows the video’s first frame:
+The still preview shows the video’s first frame in low resolution:

 Image sequences are also supported.
 Suppose there’s the following sequence in the project folder: